julianduque/beaglebone-io/README.md

 #### Standalone Usage of BeagleBone-IO

-Both the BeagleBone Black and the PocketBeagle have four built-in blue user LEDs mounted on the board itself.
+The BeagleBone Black, BeagleBone Green Wireless and PocketBeagle have four built-in blue user LEDs mounted on the board itself.
 The IDs for these LEDs are USR0, USR1, USR2 and USR3.
-Both boards also have an analog input with the ID A0.
+All three boards also have an analog input with the ID A0.
 The program below turns on LED USR3 and logs the value of analog input A0 to the console each time it changes.
 It's possible to try this program without connecting any additional hardware to the board.

 ``` js
 var BeagleBone = require('beaglebone-io');